SynapticSage/CodeWeave/README.md

 **PDF text extraction fails**
 - Ensure `pdfminer` is installed: `pip install pdfminer.six`
 - Some PDFs may not support text extraction

+**Global `codeweave` command not found or not working**
+- The smart global script automatically detects your CodeWeave installation
+- It searches common locations: `~/Code/repos/github2file`, `~/github2file`, etc.
+- Uses virtual environments when found: `~/Code/repos/github2file/env/bin/python`
+- To debug: Run `which codeweave` to see if installed, then check error messages
+- Manual install: `sudo make global-script` from the project directory

+**"CodeWeave is not installed or not accessible" error**
+- The global script tried multiple locations but couldn't find a working installation
+- Try: `python3 -c "import codeweave; print(codeweave.__file__)"` to check if available
+- Install globally: `pip install .` from the project directory
+- Or run directly: `cd /path/to/github2file && python -m codeweave <args>`

 ## Contributing